Trenblack/dunkin_donuts_api/README.md

 ## Conclusion

+Overall I've decided to spend more time thinking about the system design than worrying about the details of any specific API.
+As a result, the code is not meant to reflect production level code or best practices.
+However, I really did enjoy thinking about and exploring the robustness of payment systems.

 As a concluding note, I realized after designing all of this that much of what I did may have already been done by the MFI Api, and I may have reinvented the wheel in my "data tracking" pursuit.
 In that case, I may have misunderstood the assignment.
 But instead of going through the MFI docs and learning exactly what I was and wasn't supposed to do, I've settled on just finishing what I have and treating the MFI Api as a sort of "black box" where I don't actually implement any interactions with it, but rather explain how my system would interact with it, as I feel that does an ample job at demonstrating how I approach and think about problems.
 Let me know if you guys have any questions!